 3. Too Many Functions

-The sheer number of functions now available on many digital camera models nowadays is overwhelming for some people.
+The huge amount of functions now available on many digital camera models nowadays is overwhelming for some people.
 Many ordinary users don't even understand what most of the functions on their camera do, never mind use them.
 Scrolling through the endless pages of menus can also be confusing and if you click a wrong selection at any point, or move a dial or button by accident, you can end up making changes that you didn't intend, and struggle to rectify them.

 4. Too Many Photos Taken

 Film cameras have always been limited in the amount of shots that photographers can take, generally 36 photos per roll.
 This imposes an element of discipline and a degree of thoughtfulness.
 Digital photography offers few limitations on the number of images captured, meaning that people take far more photos, often with little thought or planning.
 It's also now common to take multiple shots of the same person or scene in an effort to capture the "perfect" image creating multiple images that are almost duplicates.